pratham2003/cfcommunity/wp-content/plugins/wp-fb-autoconnect/readme.txt

 * A powerful set of hooks and filters allow developers to easily tailor the login process to their personal needs: redirect to a custom page, fill xProfile data with information from Facebook, setup permissions based on social connections, and more.
 * Fully HTML/CSS valid.

+= Premium Addon =

+In addition to the free features listed above, I also offer a Premium addon to provide some more advanced functionality.
+The following is an abbreviated list of Premium features; a more complete list, along with details on each item, is available on the [plugin homepage](http://www.justin-klein.com/projects/wp-fb-autoconnect/#premium):

+* Multisite Support
+* Shortcode Support
+* Image-based login buttons
+* Cache Facebook avatars to your local server
+* Allow users to manually associate/disassociate their existing accounts with Facebook
+* Automatically populate BuddyPress X-Profiles with information from Facebook
+* Announce Facebook logins to the BuddyPress Activity Stream
+* Show an AJAX spinner to indicate login-in-progress
+* Add a Facebook button to the comment form, login form, registration form, and WPMU signup form
+* Customize the redirect URL for first-time visitors, returning visitors, and logged-out visitors
+* Restrict autoregistration to Facebook friends, Facebook fans, Facebook group members, explicitly invited users, everyone, or no one
+* Send a customizable welcome mail to autoregistered users
+* Customize the role assigned to autoregistered users
+* Show/Hide/Customize the Widget's links, checkboxes, and textfields.
+Show the logged-in user's avatar in the Widget.
+* Priority support
+* ...And more

 == Installation ==

 To allow your users to login with their Facebook accounts, you must first setup an Application for your site:

-1. Visit [developers.facebook.com/apps](http://developers.facebook.com/apps) and click the "Create New App" button.
+1. Visit [developers.facebook.com/apps](http://developers.facebook.com/apps) and select "Create a New App" from the "Apps" menu at the top.
-2. Type in a name (i.e. the name of your blog).
-This is what Facebook will show on the login popup.
+2. Type in a name (i.e. the name of your site), select a category, and click "Create App."
-3. Facebook may now require you to verify your account before continuing (see [here](https://developers.facebook.com/blog/post/386/) for more information).
-4. Once your app has been created, fill in your "Site URL" under "Select how your app integrates with Facebook -&gt; Website".
+3. Note the App ID and App Secret (you'll need them in a minute).
+4. Go to the "Settings" page and click "Add Platform," then "Website," then fill in your "Site URL."
 Note: http://example.com/ and http://www.example.com/ are *not* the same.
-5. Make sure "Sandbox Mode" is disabled, and click "Save Changes."
-6. Note the App ID and Secret (you'll need them in a minute).
+5. Also on the "Settings" page, enter a Contact EMail and save changes.
+6. Go to the "Status & Review" page and make the app live (flip the switch at the top).

 Then you can install the plugin: